XingjianSun/TennisGame/README.md

 # TennisGame
-A simple tennis game simulator using node server
+A simple tennis game score keeper using node server

 # How to run:
 1. install node.js, npm